 Students at Riverton High School will soon be able to take courses in the Arapaho language.

 Principal John Griffith said that students in Fremont County School District 25 have been requesting the option for years, but finding an instructor willing to teach the courses part-time was a challenge.
-Lorraine Goggles, a Riverton High School paraprofessional who is fluent in Arapaho, will take on the job starting this fall.
+Lorraine Goggles, a Riverton High School paraprofessional who is a proficient Arapaho speaker, will take on the job starting this fall.